-The Allegiant baggage weight is only 40 pounds, so you’ll pay more if your checked bag is more than 40 pounds (most U.S. airlines allow up to 50) and you’ll pay extra if it has dimensions that are over the ones listed on the Allegiant site.
+The Allegiant baggage weight is only 40 pounds, so you’ll pay more if your checked bag is more than 40 pounds (most U.S. airlines allow up to 50).
+You will also pay extra if it has dimensions that are over the ones listed on the Allegiant site.
 Thankfully, the Allegiant carry on size is the same as the legacy airlines’ is: 45 linear inches of 14 X 22 X 9 inches.

 The baggage fee is just one of many fees on Allegiant Air though: you’ll pay to pick a seat, to board first, to get a drink of water, get a boarding pass at the counter, or pay with a credit card (3.2% up to $8).
 I paid the credit card one, but ducked all the others on my no-baggage flight.
 With no seat selection (which can be “up to $80”) I got a dreaded middle seat on the way there, but a window seat back.
 It’s only an hour and a half to where my father lives, so I didn’t mind taking the chance.
 Here’s the whole fee rundown, which requires some scrolling.
 But check out the base prices:

 I’ve done this before and I’ll do it again.
 I can fly to 55 cities from Tampa Bay on this airline.
 Since the big 3 suck so badly anyway and are generally downright unpleasant to fly, there’s not much advantage anymore to being on deceptive legacy airlines American, Delta, or United.
 Yes, you can earn miles, but not as many anymore since those miles are based on dollars spent rather than miles flown.
 You’re better off just churning their credit cards.